-Next, open the postgres.yaml file and edit spec.backups.pgbackrest.repos.gcs.bucket to the name of the GCS bucket that you want to back up to.
+Next, open the postgres.yaml file and edit spec.backups.pgbackrest.gcs.repos.gcs.bucket to the name of the GCS bucket that you want to back up to.
+If you are deploying to OpenShift, ensure to set spec.openshift to true.